 Hidden objects do not appear on the canvas and are not visible in the exported or printed graphics.
 Invisible objects do not interact with other objects.
 For example, there will be no effect from an applied blend mode or a combine option.

 You can make an object or layer transparent or semi-transparent by changing the value in the top left corner of the panel.

-Setting certain level of opacity for a layer gives a result similar to setting the same level of opacity for all objects in this layer.
+Setting a certain level of opacity for a layer gives a result similar to setting the same level of opacity for all objects in this layer.

 Locking Layers and Objects

 You can lock an object or layer by clicking on its lock icon.
 A locked item cannot be selected and therefore is protected from editing by mistake.